A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Proof of Proposition 2

 \section{Proof of Proposition 2}

 We adopt an inductive approach to prove Proposition 2.
-In Subsection \ref{Sec1.2.1} we first show that the equivalence between the GMGP and r-GMGP model for the simplest 3-node in-tree of depth 2 (see Figure \ref{fig:APP_simpleGraph}), and argue that this naturally extends for in-trees of depth 2 with more than two branches (see Figure \ref{fig:APP_extendedGraph}).
+In Subsection \ref{Sec1.2.1} we first show that the equivalence between the GMGP and r-GMGP model for the simplest 3-node in-tree of depth 2 (see Fig. \ref{fig:APP_simpleGraph}), and argue that this naturally extends for in-trees of depth 2 with more than two branches (see Fig. \ref{fig:APP_extendedGraph}).
 This establishes the base case for induction.
-In Subsection \ref{Sec1.2.2}, we then show this equivalence for in-trees constructed by connecting two lower-level in-trees to a root node (see Figure \ref{fig:APP_connectedGraph}), and again argue that this extends for in-trees connected by more lower-level in-trees (see Figure \ref{fig:APP_extconnectedGraph}).
+In Subsection \ref{Sec1.2.2}, we then show this equivalence for in-trees constructed by connecting two lower-level in-trees to a root node (see Fig. \ref{fig:APP_connectedGraph} (left)), and again argue that this extends for in-trees connected by more lower-level in-trees (see Fig. \ref{fig:APP_connectedGraph} (right)).
 This provides the inductive step.
-Finally, to complete the proof, we leverage the fact that any directed in-trees can be recursively constructed via the construction in Figure \ref{fig:APP_extconnectedGraph}, thus proving the equivalence between the GMGP and r-GMGP for all directed in-trees.
+Finally, to complete the proof, we leverage the fact that any directed in-trees can be recursively constructed via the construction in Fig. \ref{fig:APP_connectedGraph} (right), thus proving the equivalence between the GMGP and r-GMGP for all directed in-trees.